 As presidents, though, both Jefferson and Madison could be accused of mixing religion and government.
 Madison issued proclamations of religious fasting and thanksgivings while Jefferson signed treaties that sent religious ministers to the Native Americans.
 And from its inception, the Supreme Court has opened each of its sessions with the cry “God save the United States and this honorable court.”

-Cases with public schools and religion allow Supreme Court to define establishment clause protection
+Public school religion cases allow Supreme Court to define establishment clause protection

 It was not until after World War II that the Court interpreted the meaning of the establishment clause.